viper-adnan/Warez/README.md

 - [ebookee.org](https://anonym.to/?https://ebookee.org/) - PDF & eBooks trading, various categories.
 - [eBookLobby](http://www.ebooklobby.com/) - (`insecure`) - You'll find lost of self-help, hobby and reference books here, plus children's fiction and more.
 - [eLearning](https://anonym.to/?https://www.torontopubliclibrary.ca) - Cisco, Mango, HSTalks and other eBook courses for free.
-- [eReader.com](http://www.ereader.com/servlet/mw?t=freebooks&si=59) - (`insecure`) - eReader.com has many classic lit selections for free.
-- [FeedBooks](http://www.feedbooks.com/publicdomain) - (`insecure`) - Provides millions of books.
+- [FeedBooks](https://anonym.to/?http://www.feedbooks.com/publicdomain) - (`insecure`) - Provides millions of books.
-- [FicSave](http://ficsave.xyz/) - (`insecure`) - An Open-Source Online Fanfiction Downloader.
+- [FicSave](https://anonym.to/?http://ficsave.xyz/) - (`insecure`) - An Open-Source Online Fanfiction Downloader.
-- [Free eBooks](http://www.free-ebooks.net/) - (`insecure`) - Besides browsing topics such as biography, fan fiction, games, history, or tutorials, you can submit your own ebook, too.
+- [Free eBooks](https://anonym.to/?http://www.free-ebooks.net/) - (`insecure`) - Besides browsing topics such as biography, fan fiction, games, history, or tutorials, you can submit your own ebook, too.
-- [freebookspot.es](http://www.freebookspot.es/) - (`insecure`) - Various eBook's for free.
+- [freebookspot.es](https://anonym.to/?http://www.freebookspot.es/) - (`insecure`) - Various eBook's for free.
-- [FreeComputerBooks](http://freecomputerbooks.com/) - (`insecure`) - eBook categories such as Computer, Lecture Notes, Mathematics, Tutorials, Programming, and Technical books.
+- [FreeComputerBooks](https://anonym.to/?http://freecomputerbooks.com/) - (`insecure`) - eBook categories such as Computer, Lecture Notes, Mathematics, Tutorials, Programming, and Technical books.
-- [FreeTechBooks](http://www.freetechbooks.com/) - (`insecure`) - Download free computer science, engineering and programming books, textbooks and lecture notes.
+- [FreeTechBooks](https://anonym.to/?http://www.freetechbooks.com/) - (`insecure`) - Download free computer science, engineering and programming books, textbooks and lecture notes.
-- [GetFreeEBooks](http://www.getfreeebooks.com/) - (`insecure`) - This website has free ebooks in categories from writing to environment to fiction to business, plus features and reviews.
+- [GetFreeEBooks](https://anonym.to/?http://www.getfreeebooks.com/) - (`insecure`) - This website has free ebooks in categories from writing to environment to fiction to business, plus features and reviews.
-- [Globusz](http://www.globusz.com/) - (`insecure`) - There are no limits on the number of free books you can download on this online publishing site.
+- [Globusz](https://anonym.to/?http://www.globusz.com/) - (`insecure`) - There are no limits on the number of free books you can download on this online publishing site.
 - [Guide to Copy Kindle Content to PDF via Calibre](https://anonym.to/?https://www.removeddit.com/r/Piracy/comments/7vc3uv/guide_to_copy_kindle_content_to_pdf_using_calibre/) -
-- [Gutenberg](http://www.gutenberg.org/wiki/Main_Page) - (`insecure`) - Project Gutenberg was the first to supply free ebooks, and today they have over 30,000 free titles in stock.
+- [Gutenberg](https://anonym.to/?http://www.gutenberg.org/wiki/Main_Page) - (`insecure`) - Project Gutenberg was the first to supply free ebooks, and today they have over 30,000 free titles in stock.
 - [How can I remove DRM from my ebooks?](https://anonym.to/?https://github.com/apprenticeharper/DeDRM_tools/blob/master/FAQs.md#so-how-can-i-remove-drm-from-my-ebooks) - DeDRM tools provides a big FAQ and scripts, tools to remove DRM on eBooks.
-- [iBiblio](http://www.ibiblio.org/) - (`insecure`) - Find archives, ebooks, tutorials, language books, and more from iBiblio.
+- [iBiblio](https://anonym.to/?http://www.ibiblio.org/) - (`insecure`) - Find archives, ebooks, tutorials, language books, and more from iBiblio.
 - [Internet Archive](https://anonym.to/?https://archive.org/details/texts) - Over 15 mio free books & texts.
 - [Issuu](https://anonym.to/?https://issuu.com/) - Allows users to upload and distribute their publications worldwide.
 - [KnowFree](http://knowfree.tradepub.com/) - (`insecure`) - Access free research, white papers, reports, case studies, magazines, and eBooks.